 Like Union operator, two merge the two tables we can also use Minus and Intersect operators.
 Here Minus will eliminate the values from the first part of Select statements.
 Like if we will perform Minus operation on the above-listed two tables then the query:

-SELECT * FROM BOOKS MINUS SELECT * FROM MOVIES Will result in only those books name that is not Movie title in Movies table.
+SELECT * FROM BOOKS MINUS SELECT * FROM MOVIES Will result in only those books' names that are not Movie titles in the Movies table.
 So, the result will be:

 |2||The Great Gatsby|